adamant/adamant.language.reference/src/identifiers.md

 ## Identifiers

 Identifiers are used as the names of types, variables, functions etc. in Adamant programs.
 There are three kind of identifiers. *Simple identifiers* are identifiers whose names are unambiguous in the Adamant syntax.
 In many languages, these are the only kinds of identifiers. *Escaped identifiers* allow the use of keywords and numbers as identifiers.
 Finally, *identifier strings* allow arbitrary text to be used as an identifier.
 When determining what a name refers to, the kind of identifier is not used, only the value.
-For example, a simple identifier and an identifier string with the same value are the same identifier.
+For example, an escaped identifier and an identifier string with the same value are the same identifier.
 Additionally, identifier values are converted to Normalization Form C (NFC) before comparison.

 ```grammar
 identifier